QuaSi-Software/Documentation/docs/sodele_user_manual.md

 SoDeLe is intended for PV yield-profile generation, not detailed PV plant engineering.
 Shading is not modelled, the time step is limited by the weather file, and result quality depends on the selected weather data, module entry, inverter entry, and electrical configuration.

-For facade PV and other sensitive cases, check the plausibility of the weather-data time-stamp convention, for example by comparing east- and west-facing vertical systems, especially if you use EPW files that are not strictly created following the [EPW file standard](https://designbuilder.co.uk/cahelp/Content/EnergyPlusWeatherFileFormat.htm).
+For facade PV and other sensitive cases, check the plausibility of the weather-data time-stamp convention, for example by comparing east- and west-facing vertical systems, especially if you use EPW files that are not strictly created following the EPW file standard[^EPW_file_standard].

 ## Running SoDeLe from Python with Anaconda